XiaohangZhan/deocclusion-demo/README.md

 There are still some bugs.
 Since I have no time to fix them, you are welcome to raise pull request to fix them.
 The bugs are below:

-* When you click `Open` to browse a folder, but choose cancel, the program crash.
+* When you click `Open` or `Insert` to browse a folder, but choose cancel, the program crash.